Latest TRP Ratings: Kaun Banega Crorepati 11 Brings Sony TV To 2nd Spot; Kasautii Out Of TRP Race

 New Entries

-Sony TV's Kaun Banega Crorepati 11 has managed to occupy the seventh place with 2.4 TRP ratings, while Zee TV's Choti Sardarni is back on TRP chart (10th place) with 2.2 ratings.
+Sony TV's Kaun Banega Crorepati 11 has managed to occupy the seventh place with 2.4 TRP ratings, while Zee TV's Choti Sardarni is back on the TRP chart (10th place) with 2.2 ratings.

 Star Plus & Colors’ Popular Shows’ Ratings